 As part of the American University and Kogod communities, you will engage with several university departments for administrative support or to find out about additional services and resources available during your time at AU.
 Click here to see a list of offices, services, and general information to help you start your time with us as a successful member of our communities.

 Students enrolled in our online programs can participate in many of the events, programs, and activities planned by Kogod.
 Contact individual event organizers or departments to learn how to get involved.

 Kogod encourages its undergraduate students to take advantage of all American University has to offer, including an array of programs, events, and clubs that enhance their learning experience.

-The Academic Welcome is new Kogod students' formal welcome to the community and where students hear remarks from the dean, a prominent alumnus, and receive their first-year gift.
-Each first-year student is also provided a mentor who will be their Teaching Assistants (TAs) in Business 1.0 and contact them during the summer.
+The Academic Welcome is new Kogod students' formal welcome to the community and where students hear remarks from the dean and receive a gift from Kogod.
+Each first-year student is also assigned a mentor who will be their Teaching Assistants (TAs) in Business 1.0 (KSB-100) and contact them during the summer.
 The outreach continues throughout the fall semester to answer questions about Kogod or AU.
-Kogod Kickoff introduces students to clubs, Business 1.0 instructors, TAs, and advisors.
-It also provides an opportunity to participate in team building activities, meet club and organization leaders, and representatives from Kogod or AU offices.

 In the Kogod School of Business, we believe that the notion of education should be extended beyond the classroom to include experiential learning that will enhance our students' intellectual development, leadership ability, communication skills, and professional self-confidence.
 That's why we have activities that allow students to experiment with valuable professional skills in real world settings are developed and supported.